 where

-This method works if both the classifiers and the super-classifier are binary, taking values of $-1$ or $1$.
-However, we can be in a more general situation with both continuous classifiers and continuous super-classifier.
+This method works if both the classifiers and the super-classifier are binary, with $-1$ or $1$ values.
+However, we can describe a broader situation with both continuous classifiers and a continuous super-classifier.
 Therefore, if we assume

 we need to rewrite $f_j(x_i)$ and $I_i$ as binary variables to trace back to the previous case.
 We define two new functions